nouninasion/MLP-Multilayer-Perceptron-/README.md

 - You can use models like Multilayer Perceptron (MLP), Decision Trees, or other classification algorithms.

-- Encoding the output labels as integers (1, 2, 3, 4) is necessary for training.
+- Encoding the output labels as integers (1, 2, 3, 4) is necessary for training..